 John Roach is guitarist with UK Heavy Metal band Mythra.
-On the eve of the release of their new album he took time out to talk to JUST FOR THE RECORD and reveals where it all started.
+On the eve of the release of their new album he took time out to reveal where it all started…

 ‘Around 1973 I used to go to Saville’s Music shop in South Shields on a Saturday afternoon to look at the records, and where they displayed guitars.
 I particularly remember the Silver Sparkle of a Burns Flyte gutar that was in the window.
 Another source of inspiration for our musical fantasies was a furniture shop that sold Hammond Organs.
 We read leaflets from Yamaha and the Bell Musical Instrument Catalogue, I mean this was musical equipment pornography haha.

 At that time, I had an Audition electric guitar and 5 watt amp from Woolworths.
 I quickly grew out of that and it was replaced with a second hand Les Paul copy.

 It got serious though in 1975 when I met Maurice Bates who played guitar.
 He had a Mackay 100 watt Amplifier and a 4 x 12 cabinet!

 It was then that we formed a band, with original bassist Peter Melsom’s friend Kenny Anderson on drums.
 He was a reluctant drummer, in fact he bought a pair of drum sticks and used to play them on anything hard, technically he was what we called a fireplacer, he rattled away on anyones mantlepiece ha ha.’